 Diet: They eat small insects, such as flies, mosquitoes, spiders, and ants

 Easy to spot?
 Not easy at all!
 They're very tiny, nocturnal, and have secretive habits - all traits that help them survive in a world with much larger predators.

 Size: On averge, 6"-8", but some as large as 14" have been recorded

 Appearance: Colors vary from black, grey, or green with yellowish blotches or elongated spots.
 They have thick necks and legs, short snouts, long tails, and large, lidded eyes.

 Diet: Insects, worms, and smaller amphibians

 What survival in the wild can look like for a tiger salamander: They spend much of their time - especially in hotter weather - in burrows up to 2' deep and can live in the wild for up to 15 years!

 Size: Approximately 2"-5" long, with females tending to be larger than males

 Appearance: They are usually green or brown with circular, dark spots bordered by lighter colored rings.
 A pair of pinkish/white ridges run parallel from behind their eyes and down their back.

-Sound: A gutteral, snoring noise followed by grunts.
+Sound: A guttural, snoring noise followed by grunts

 How do they avoid predators?
 Athleticism!
 These frogs are excellent swimmers and when on land, can jump 5-6 feet in a zig-zag pattern to evade capture.